cailleach1310/ares-d6system-plugin/plugin/help/en/rolls.md

 `roll <ability with optional modifiers>=<difficulty>` - Check an ability against a difficulty level.
 `roll/fate <ability with optional modifiers>=<difficulty>` - Check an ability against a difficulty level, spending a fate point.
 `roll/cp  <ability with optional modifiers>=<difficulty>` - Check an ability against a difficulty level, spending a char point.
+`roll/all  <ability with optional modifiers>=<difficulty>` - Check an ability against a difficulty level, spending a char and a fate point.

 `roll <name>/<ability with optional modifiers>=<difficulty>` - Check an ability level against a difficulty level for another PC.